larme/zsy.ds4/readme.md

 Pair your DS4 with computer using bluetooth.

-Copy this folder to your Max's `packages` folder.
+Download the latest [release](https://github.com/larme/zsy.ds4/releases) and unzip the file in your Max's `packages` folder.
 Then you can just right click on your patch windows (in editing status) and select "Paste From" -> "zsy.ds4.clip" to paste a bpatcher to your patch.

 The bpatcher will have three outlets.
 The first outlet outputs following analog data from your DS4: